davidralphlewis/davidralphlewis.github.io/_posts/2022-10-21-Resignation-A Coupling.md

 the freedoms of Brexit.

 I recognise, though, given the situation,
-*that our rituals were ineffective.
+*our rituals were ineffective.
 We were so certain.*
 I cannot deliver the mandate on which I was elected
 *because the stars have grown cold, destroyed*
 by the Conservative Party.